-Hedging and Speculative Trading, Pledging of Company Securities
+Insider Trading and Hedging and Speculative Trading, Pledging of Company Securities

+We have adopted an insider trading policy, which, among other things, governs the purchase, sale, and/or other disposition of the Company's securities by the Company's directors, officers and personnel, and which the Company believes is reasonably designed to promote compliance with insider trading laws, rules and regulations.
 Our insider trading policy prohibits all directors, officers and personnel from, directly or indirectly, trading while in the possession of material nonpublic information related to the Company's securities and from engaging in short sales and short-term or other speculative trading of our securities and any transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of securities issued by us.
 Prohibited hedging activity includes market transactions in puts, calls and other derivatives and the purchase of prepaid variable forward contracts, equity swaps and collars.
 Pledging our securities in a margin account or as collateral for a loan is also prohibited under the policy except in limited circumstances that are pre-approved by our chief compliance officer.

-Responsible Investment and Community Involvement
+Responsible Investment

 We believe that thoughtful consideration of ESG matters provides meaningful value to our personnel, portfolio companies, stockholders and community.
 We believe that our commitment to implementing, maintaining and consistently seeking to improve business practices mindful of ESG matters will have a lasting positive impact on all of our key stakeholders.
-Therefore, we are dedicated to taking ESG principals into account with respect to our corporate activities, including in the evaluation of investments.
-Our Adviser incorporates ESG principals into its investment diligence and evaluation processes.
+Therefore, we are dedicated to taking ESG considerations into account with respect to our corporate activities, including in the evaluation of investments.
+Our Adviser incorporates ESG considerations into its investment diligence and evaluation processes.
 ESG topics considered for any particular business can vary, but can include use of natural resources, compliance with environmental regulation and best practices, gender and ethnic diversity and inclusion practices, community outreach and support and governance policies and practices, among others.
 These ESG considerations evaluated are part of the total underwriting information considered by our investment teams and investment committee and positive or negative findings with respect to any or all ESG factors will not be dispositive in an investment decision.